 I’ve always believed there were two kinds of people in the world – the first, who woke up early, had a leisurely breakfast and went to work with a stress-free mind; the second who woke up, had a quick dose of caffeine and a rushed meal on the way to work with constant scrolling of social media.
-While I was happy being the latter, enjoying my midnight binge of food and web series, I always wished I could tap into the benefits of waking up early in the morning, and hoped it could be implemented in the New Year.
+While I was happy being the latter, enjoying my midnight binge of food and web series, I always wished I could tap into the benefits of waking up early in the morning, starting with a workout, and hoped it could be implemented in the New Year.

 The beginning of 2019 was overwhelming for me, cause my resolutions caught up with me along with work and other things on my to-do list, and soon they were forgotten!
 This year I’ve decided to skip the traditional resolution route and opt for forming a healthy habit.
 I read Robin Sharma’s bestseller – The 5 AM Club: Own Your Morning, Elevate Your Life, and tried waking up at 5 am for a month.
 It had some miraculous effect on my night-owl lifestyle.
 Here’s my experience of the benefits of waking up early in the morning.

 1. Daily Gadget Detox

 Like most millennials, I woke up and immediately checked messages and news on my phone.
-Now studies have shown the negative effects of social media and gadget exposure on your brain, and that detox is needed.
+Now studies have shown the negative effects of social media and gadget exposure on your brain, and that a detox is needed.
 Due to work, personal, and social commitments, it was impossible to take a one or two-day break from gadgets.
-However, when I woke up early, I realized nothing was happening at 5 am!
+However, when I woke up early, I realized that nothing was happening at 5 am!
 This was perhaps one of the biggest advantages of early rising.
 I got a two to three-hour break from texts, emails, calls, and negative news.
 It’s like getting a mini version of detox every day, and it worked wonders!
 My eyes felt less strained as the day rolled by, and the brain was calm too.

 2. Better Workout